Graduate/Law School Housing

 Living on campus also puts you close to our dining venues where you can have a healthy and delicious meal prepared for you or simply grab a snack or coffee on your way to and from class.
-Maggie’s Cafe in Roberts Hall is open from noon until midnight for snack items and coffee and serves as the campus pub on Thursday and Friday evenings.
+Maggie’s Cafe in Roberts Hall is open from noon until midnight for snack items and coffee.

 On-campus living provides added amenities.

-Room rent for a single room ($3,639*/semester) includes electricity, heat, garbage disposal, recycling, local telephone service, wireless network access, free laundry and voice mail.
-The College supplies an extra long twin bed, desk, desk chair, 3-drawer dresser stack, wardrobe for hanging clothes and a wastebasket and recycle bin.
+Room rent for a single room ($4,031*/semester) includes electricity, heat, garbage disposal, recycling, wireless network access, and free laundry.
+The College supplies an extra long twin bed, desk, desk chair, 3-drawer dresser stack, wardrobe for hanging clothes plus a wastebasket and recycle bin.